Auckland Castle: Description

-The grounds, Auckland Castle Park, have been Grade II listed since 7 October 1986 (List Entry Number: 1000727) while the Castle has been Grade I listed since 21 April 1952 (List Entry Number: 1196444).

-The Castle and its grounds contain seven Grade I listed buildings.
-These include a Deer House, which was built in 1760, a large castellated-stone building to shelter the deer, with picnic grounds and rooms that afford a fantastic view.
-The Park's listing summary states: A medieval deer park associated with the residence of the bishops of Durham, Auckland Castle, which has C12 or earlier origins, with landscaping of C18 date.
-Walled gardens around the Castle are of late C17 or earlier origin, as is the kitchen garden.

 Culture

 The castle was used as the backdrop for Lewis Carroll's story "A Legend of Scotland" in the 19th century.
 In 2006, Auckland Castle was the setting for two episodes of BBC's Antiques Roadshow.
 In 2013, a 15th-century bed once owned by Henry VII was put on display at the castle.

-Notable structures
+Notable structures and historic listing designations

+The castle and its grounds contain seven structures listed by Historic England at Grade I, the highest grade.
+It also contains a number of buildings listed at Grade II* and Grade II.